-No tuition benefit is granted to students receiving less than $3,750 for the semester for the 2017-18 academic year.
-Required minimum support level is annually indexed to general salary increases to prevent gradual erosion of established graduate student salaries and stipends.
+No tuition benefit is granted to students receiving less than the minimum required for 50% tuition benefit each semester.
+Required minimum support level is annually indexed to general salary increases to prevent gradual erosion of established graduate student salaries, stipends, and fellowships.

 Graduate students receiving a tuition benefit are expected to fulfill the responsibilities appropriate to their specific assignments.
 No student is required to work more than 20 hours a week (0.50 FTE) in order to receive a tuition benefit.
 Faculty may expect up to 20 hours of work a week (0.50 FTE) from students receiving a 100% tuition benefit, 15 hours a week (0.375 FTE) from students receiving a 75% tuition benefit, and 10 hours a week (0.25 FTE) from students receiving a 50% tuition benefit.
 Students working one or more on-campus jobs with a combined FTE greater than a 0.74 FTE are ineligible to participate in the Graduate Tuition Benefit Program.